pkokkinos/2026_RISE_Cooperative_Object_Detection/README.md

 A multi-drone swarm where each drone processes only its own short video clip independently, extracts compact semantic telemetry (object embeddings + color descriptors), and transmits it to a central fusion server.
 The server matches objects across drones using appearance similarity and fuses their confidence scores — recovering detections that no single drone could confirm alone.

+In practice, not drones or other robots are used.
+This is just the envisaged scenario of use.

 ```
 Each Drone:
   Video clip → YOLOv8 (detect) → [crop each box] → MobileNetV3 (576-dim embedding)